h3rald/h3rald/contents/articles/december-adventure-2024.md

 ```

 The funny thing is that now the resulting bytecode is actually _two bytes longer_, but that's because I am only using one symbol twice, and it's only made up of two letters. _Normally_, there would be savings as far as bytecode size goes!

+That was satisfying.
+I was so happy about all this byte-wrangling that I also implemented a seamless way to support reading and writing binary files using the existing `read`, `write`, and `append` symbols.